 The completion of 745 Seventh Avenue in 2001 represented the most recent addition to Rockefeller Center, approximately 70 years after the first of the project’s buildings were completed and 40 years after the Center’s initial expansion to the west side of Avenue of the Americas.
 The site was assembled by Rockefeller Group with a plan for the development of a modern office tower, in anticipation of the city’s revitalization of Manhattan’s West Side.
-Its location, on Seventh Avenue between 49th and 50th Streets, creates a central location that serves to bridge the West Side to Rockefeller Center.
+Its location, on Seventh Avenue between 49th and 50th Streets, creates a central location that serves to bridge the West Side with Rockefeller Center.

 Developed on a prime Seventh Avenue parcel assembled by Rockefeller Group adjacent to 1251 Avenue of the Americas, 745 Seventh Avenue is the most recent office building developed in the expansion of Rockefeller Center.
 The 1.1 million square foot building, co-developed by Rockefeller Group and Hines, was originally built for Morgan Stanley and later purchased by Lehman Brothers for its planned headquarters.
 Today the building is fully occupied by Barclays.
-The project includes a 150,000-square-foot illuminated LED display at its base, prominently and tastefully displaying the logo and content of one of the world’s leading banking and financial services brands.
+The project includes a 150,000-square-foot illuminated LED display at its base, prominently displaying the logo and content of one of the world’s leading banking and financial services brands.

 The building was designed by world-renowned architectural firm Kohn Pedersen Fox.
 The building’s massing, a series of layers and setbacks culminating in a striking illuminated crown, is consistent with the architectural and zoning context of the neighborhood, while anchoring the building as the western-most building in Rockefeller Center.